 The 12-month training year is organized into phases that reflect a balance of rotational and longitudinal experiences.
 The first two weeks are an orientation period in which interns receive a brief introduction to the Army, DDEAMC, OBHS and the internship itself.
 During the orientation, interns participate in training activities with other new incoming medical officers.
 Several seminars are also scheduled in OBHS to impart basic knowledge regarding various aspects of clinical practice, especially within the military environment.
 The orientation period also provides an opportunity for interns and faculty to become acquainted and for the faculty to learn about previous training, experiences, and different skill levels of the new interns.
 The remainder of the year contains both longitudinal and rotational training experiences, described below.

-There are six required rotations lasting approximately 7-8 weeks each.
-Interns also participate in core experiences of seeing walk-ins and psychotherapy patients and conducting clinical assessments.
+There are four core rotations lasting approximately 12 weeks each as well as a long-term therapy experience that spans the entire training year.
 Supervision is provided for all clinical activities.
 Each intern is assigned both a rotation supervisor and a primary psychotherapy supervisor.
-Each intern also participates in a weekly OBHS multidisciplinary treatment team.
+Some rotations allow for the intern to be supervised by a 2nd year psychology resident with umbrella supervision by a licensed psychologist.
+Each intern also participates in a weekly outpatient multidisciplinary treatment team.
 Interns spend 4-6 hours in supervision per week.